-- Use pliers to remove the staples from the underlay then pull it back.
-If you don’t remove the staples first, the underlay may rip because most of it because it’s made of a foam material.
+- Use pliers to remove the staples from the underlay, then pull it back.
+If you don’t remove the staples first, the underlay may rip because most of it is made out of foam material.

-- Remove the old tack strips, using the pry bar.
-The tacks are incredibly sharp, so a pair of work gloves is a good idea to use here.
+- Remove the old tack strips using the pry bar.
+The tacks are incredibly sharp, so using a pair of working gloves is a good idea.

 - Lay the new tack fix strip in place with the tacks pointing towards the wall and secure them to the floor with nails driven into the pre-set holes.
 Place the pieces without gaps between them, especially at the corners.